troystribling/BlueCap/Documentation/CentralManager.md

 }
 ```

-Here the [peripheraDiscoveredFuture](#central_service_scanning) from the previous section is `flatmapped` to `connect(capacity:Int? = nil, timeoutRetries:UInt, disconnectRetries:UInt?, connectionTimeout:Double) -> FutureStream&lt;(Peripheral, ConnectionEvent)` to ensure that connections are made after `Peripherals` are discovered.
+Here the [peripheraDiscoveredFuture](#central_service_scanning) is `flatmapped` to `connect(capacity:Int? = nil, timeoutRetries:UInt, disconnectRetries:UInt?, connectionTimeout:Double) -> FutureStream&lt;(Peripheral, ConnectionEvent)` to ensure that connections are made after `Peripherals` are discovered.
 When `ConnectionEvents` of `.Timeout` and `.Disconnect` are received an attempt is made to reconnect the Peripheral.
 The connection is configured for a maximum of 5 timeout retries and 5 disconnect retries.
 If either of these thresholds is exceeded a `.GiveUp` event is received and the `Peripheral` connection is terminated ending all reconnection attempts.

 ### <a name="central_characteristic_discovery">Service and Characteristic Discovery</a>